Manichaeism: Arab world

-That Manicheism went further on to the Arabian peninsula, up to the Hejaz and Mecca, where it could have possibly contributed to the formation of the doctrine of Islam, cannot be proven in pre-Islamic Arabia and there was no existence of Manichaeism in the Hejaz.
-Under the eighth-century Abbasid Caliphate, Arabic zindīq and the adjectival term zandaqa could denote many different things, but it seems to have primarily—or at least initially—signified a follower of Manichaeism; however its true meaning is not known.
+That Manicheism went further on to the Arabian Peninsula, up to the Hejaz and Mecca, where it could have possibly contributed to the formation of the doctrine of Islam, cannot be proven in pre-Islamic Arabia, and there was no formal existence of Manichaeism in the Hejaz.
+Under the eighth-century Abbasid Caliphate, Arabic zindīq and the adjectival term zandaqa could denote many different things, but it seems to have primarily—or at least initially—signified a follower of Manichaeism.
 From the ninth century, it is reported that Caliph al-Ma'mun tolerated a community of Manichaeans.

 During the early Abbasid period, the Manichaeans underwent persecution.
-The third Abbasid caliph, al-Mahdi, persecuted the Manichaeans, establishing an inquisition against dualists who, if found guilty of heresy, refused to renounce their beliefs, were executed.
+The third Abbasid caliph, al-Mahdi, persecuted the Manichaeans, establishing an inquisition against dualists who, if found guilty of heresy, refused to renounce their beliefs and were executed.
 Their persecution was ended in the 780s by Harun al-Rashid.
-During the reign of the Caliph al-Muqtadir, many Manichaeans fled from Mesopotamia to Khorasan in fear of persecution, and the base of the religion was later shifted to Samarkand.
+During the reign of the caliph al-Muqtadir, many Manichaeans fled from Mesopotamia to Khorasan in fear of persecution, and the base of the religion was later shifted to Samarkand.

 Bactria

-The first appearance of Manichaeism in Bactria was actually during Mani's lifetime.
-While he never physically traveled there, he did send a disciple by the name of Mar Ammo to spread his word.
+The first appearance of Manichaeism in Bactria was during Mani's lifetime.
+While he never physically traveled there, he did send a disciple by the name of Mar Ammo to spread his gospel.
 Mani "called (upon) Mar Ammo, the teacher, who knew the Parthian language and script, and was well acquainted with lords and ladies and with many nobles in those places..."

-Mar Ammo indeed did travel to the old Parthian lands of eastern Iran, which bordered Bactria.
-A translation of Persian texts states the following from the perspective of Mar Ammo: "They had arrived at the watch post of Kushān (Bactria), then the spirit of the border of the eastern province appeared in the shape of a girl, and he (the spirit) asked me 'Ammo what do you intend?
+Mar Ammo traveled to the previous Parthian lands of eastern Iran, which bordered Bactria.
+A translation of Persian texts states the following from the perspective of Mar Ammo: "They had arrived at the watch post of Kushān (Bactria), then the spirit of the border of the eastern province appeared in the shape of a girl, and he (the spirit) asked me, 'Ammo, what do you intend?
 From where have you come?'
 I said, 'I am a believer, a disciple of Mani, the Apostle.'
-That spirit said 'I do not receive you.
+That spirit said, 'I do not receive you.
 Return from where you have come.'"

-Despite the initial rejection Mar Ammo faced, the text records that Mani's spirit appeared to Mar Ammo and requested he persevere and read the chapter "The Collecting of the Gates" from The Treasure of the Living.
+Despite the initial rejection Mar Ammo faced, the text records that Mani's spirit appeared to Mar Ammo and asked him to persevere and read the chapter "The Collecting of the Gates" from The Treasure of the Living.
 Once he did so, the spirit returned, transformed, and said, "I am Bag Ard, the frontier guard of the Eastern Province.
 When I receive you, then the gate of the whole East will be opened in front of you."
-It seemed that this "border spirit" was a reference to the local Eastern Iranian goddess Ard-oxsho, who was prevalent in Bactria.
+It seemed that this "border spirit" was a reference to the local Eastern Iranian goddess Ardoksho, who was prevalent in Bactria.